quantumlib/Cirq/docs/dev/serialization.md

 This developer document explains how Cirq serializes objects into (and out of) JSON.
-It also explains how to add a new serializable object, how to remove a serializable object from cirq while maintaining backwards compatibility with old serialized files, and various related guidelines.
+It also explains how to add a new serializable object, how to remove a serializable object from Cirq while maintaining backwards compatibility with old serialized files, and various related guidelines.

 ## Exposed API